 If they make a movie of my life, the segment covering July/Aug 2004 it is going to be called “Four braais and a barbecue” – I insist!
 I don’t think we have ever had so many consecutive barbecues in all the time I’ve been in London.
 In fact, I struggle to think of a time when I had braais on five consecutive weekends in South Africa!
 But the weather has been so good lately, and we are so acutely aware than in two months time, barbecues and braais will be totally out of the question until spring that any excuse will do to light a fire, toss some salads, sip some booze and cook outside.
 So as a build-up to a report on the braai we had at home recently, I thought I’d do a quick round-up of the braais we have been to lately and share with you the recipe for the salmon and salads we served at our own braai.

 BRAAI 1 – at our South African friends Donnie and Christelle’s place on 17 July.
-I posted extensively on the food at this braai as it was my IMBB6 contribution, so I won’t bore you with that again.
+I posted extensively on the food at this braai as it was my IMBB6 contribution of beef fillet stuffed with smoked oysters on the barbecue, so I won’t bore you with that again.
 Suffice to say that this was a proper SA braai – loads of people, loads of meat (sausages, boerewors, chicken, beef, lamb, you name it), green salad, potato salad & bread.
 It doesn’t get more authentic than this!!

 THE BARBECUE – so called because it was with some English acquaintances of Nick’s on 31 July and bore little or no resemblance to a braai!!
 Let’s just say it confirmed all my worst fears re.
 English grill skills… To start with, when we got there the host had experienced some difficulty in getting the fire started in his Weber charcoal grill.
 So he kept piling on more and more and MORE lumpwood charcoal (as opposed to proper briquettes) until the fire was completely smothered!
 By the time we got there was so much charcoal in the kettle that the charcoal was actually pushing up the grid!!
 AND he proudly told us he has also used lighter fluid to try and get it going!!
 Terrifying.
 Nick tried really hard to maintain a polite distance but in the end could not help himself and waded in to fix the fire.
 Then, with the fire finally burning, instead of putting the porkies (yes, this was an authentic London barbecue…) on the Weber grid, he clamped them in 2 separate grids and balanced these on the Weber grid.
 Huh???
 He also put them on when the fire was still burning hot enough to melt metal, so they were instantly BLACK.
 Oh, and did I mention that he put (wait for it) a sheet of aluminium foil on the Weber grid under the porkies to catch the fat & prevent flames.
 Of course, within 30 seconds the tinfoil was just a sea of fat & one spark from below ignited the whole thing.
 Looked like a flaming oil spill in the North Sea!!
 But all was not lost – we did discover a really yummy English wine (don’t laugh…).
 Apparently Denbies vineyards are the largest in Europe, acreage-wise and we had the rather delicious Flint Valley (I can’t remember the vintage now) – a blend of Seyval Blanc and Reichensteiner.
 It tasted like a lightly oaked Chenin Blanc and had lots of fruity flavour – quite unlike any other English wine that I had ever tasted.
 So you see, there is a reason to attend an English barbecue once in a while!